With The Chair, Sandra Oh Wants To Celebrate Swearing, Struggling “Good Enough” Mothers

-Ji-Yoon Kim, the woman at the center of Netflix’s The Chair, swears (accidentally) in front of her child.
+Ji-Yoon Kim, the woman at the centre of Netflix’s The Chair, swears (accidentally) in front of her child.
 She forgets things (often).
 She pleads (desperately) for her babysitter to stay after her young daughter triggers her by walking in on her while she’s peeing.
-Ji-Yoon, like many other single moms out there, is just trying to keep it together.
+Ji-Yoon, like many other single mums out there, is just trying to keep it together.

 Advertisement